michaelbach/FrACT10/README.md

 <br>

 [FrACT](https://michaelbach.de/fract/) is a semiautomated vision test battery.
-FrACT₁₀ is a version that runs in browsers on all plattforms or as a web app.
+FrACT₁₀ is a version that runs in browsers on all plattforms or as a progressive web app.
 For full details see <https://michaelbach.de/fract/>.

 ## Programming overview